| . |

 No Peace over Israel?

-to Draw a Line
+do not Want to Draw a Line

-The GDR and the “Aggressor State, Israel”
+The GDR and the ?Aggressor

-The “Final Solution” was not the End
+The ?Final Solution? was not

 Recollections and Remembrance |